About Me

 My Github

-This contains many personal projects related to class and some just for fun.
+This contains many personal projects, class projects, and some just for fun.

 Computer Engineering Capstone ( LPC5512 Custom Board Code )( Windows App (this repo is private) )